 Nook: Log in to your Nook account, and click on My Account > Account Settings in the top menu.
 From there, look for “Manage Subscriptions” under “Digital Management.”
 You can also contact the Nook Customer Service department at 1-800-THE-BOOK (1-800-843-2665) or email them at firstname.lastname@example.org.

 Google Play: Your Google Play subscription can be managed through your Google Play account.
 For more information, please refer to the Google Play Subscription Help website.

-When signing up for our Online Cooking School, you will be able to select from one of two membership options:
+When signing up for our Online Cooking School, new members can try it free for 3 weeks and save 50% on the first full month when selecting from one of two membership options:

 You can sign up here for a yearly Multi-Site membership, which gives you access to all content from CooksIllustrated.com, CooksCountry.com and AmericasTestKitchen.com, as well as +1,000 recipes in our Cookbook Collection.
 During the sign-up process choose one of our three websites.
 Before completing the order, you'll be prompted to upgrade to the multi-site option.